practicalli/spacemacs/docs/evaluating-clojure/undefine.md

 :ok
 ```

 !!!
+HINT "Set directories to include"
+    Use `set-refresh-dirs` to only reload code from specific paths, e.g. `src`, `resources`, `test`.

+    `refresh` will not act on namespaces that are defined on other paths, e.g. `dev`, avoiding reloading code for REPL workflows (launching portal, log publishers, etc.)

-WARNING "All Code must be loadable"
+???
+WARNING "All Code must be reloadable"
     If there are errors in one or more namespaces that prevent them from successfully loading, then reresh will error, showing which namespaces had issues to resolve.

+    Either refactor the troublesome code or move the code to a path that is not defined by `set-refresh-dirs`.

-### Use refresh in a rich comment block
+### refresh in rich comment

-Use a rich comment block to ensure the refresh function is only called when directly evaluated.
+Use a rich comment to ensure the refresh function is only called when directly evaluated.

 Code inside the rich comment block will not be evaluated when evaluating the current buffer or loading the namespace.